freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Workstations
 ^^^^^^^^^^^^

-In order to install and use *SecureDrop Workstation*, you will need a Qubes-compatible computer with the following specifications:
+In order to install and use SecureDrop Workstation, you will need a Qubes-compatible computer with the following specifications:

 - 64-bit Intel processor with virtualization support
 - a minimum of 32GB RAM